recursivefaults/recursivefaults.github.io/_posts/2019-02-20-write-a-resume-that-doesnt-suck.md

 ---
 For developers today they have a lot of things to consider when applying for their first few jobs.
 Do they build a great portfolio?
 Do they invest in curating a great GitHub profile?
 Do they update their resume?
 Should they craft an ideal cover letter?

 The bottom line is that in almost every scenario, a developer will have to send in a resume for a job.
 If they have a great Github profile they’ll have to send a resume along.
 A resume will have to be sent even if a friend within the company is making a recommendation.
 Got a gorgeous portfolio?
-Thats great, send along your resume to start the process!
+That's great, send along your resume to start the process!

 Writing a great resume is foundational to the job search process.
 It is a currency that is passed along that can exclude you from opportunities and distinguish you from the pile of other resumes.